About the Project

 Mayor Thomas S. Richards submitted legislation to City Council that would accelerate major infrastructure and capital projects planned for future years, creating jobs and allowing for work to begin within a few months.
 The project will be locally funded with no federal or state funds anticipated.
 The City’s good credit rating and the unusually low interest rates for municipal debt will allow the City to borrow at historically low rates, putting people to work rebuilding our infrastructure.

 - Public Meeting

-If you have any questions or would like additional imfortation, please contact the City’s Project Manager, Jeff Mroczek, at email@example.com or (585) 428-7124.
+If you have any questions or would like additional information, please contact the City’s Project Manager, Jeff Mroczek by email or (585) 428-7124.